resource-watch/slate/source/includes/api/_user_management.md

 }
 ```

-Generates a JWT token for the current user session.
+Generates a JSON Web Token for the current user session.
 This is useful when using the HTML UI through a browser, where a session is established using a cookie returned on login.
 This cookie authenticates the user, and allows retrieving the token.

 **Errors**